geraldoneres/ADXL372/README.md

 # ADXL372 Accelerometer Driver
 Arduino Library for ADXL372.
-This code implements the spi of the ADXL372 accelerometer via hardware and software.
+This code implements the SPI of the ADXL372 accelerometer via hardware and software.

 # About the ADXL372
 The ADXL372 is a digital accelerometer that supports both SPI and I2C mode and 'range' of 200g.
-T

-More information on the ADXL345 can be found in the datasheet: https://www.analog.com/media/en/technical-documentation/data-sheets/ADXL372.pdf
+More information on the ADXL372 can be found in the datasheet: https://www.analog.com/media/en/technical-documentation/data-sheets/ADXL372.pdf

 # Compatibility